Student loans •

 It’s worth noting that unless you start paying on your student loans early, this deduction isn’t likely to help you while you’re still in college.
 Instead, it’ll benefit you after you graduate and start making your required loan payment.

-If this is all a bit more confusing than you'd anticipated, you can get expert advice at Mos.com
+If this is all a bit more confusing than you'd anticipated, you can get expert advice from a Mos advisor.

 Student loans on credit card and loan applications?